manoj-sharma-wawa/openmicroservices.org/metrics/README.md

 # Metrics

-Services **should** support metric delivery to [Prometheus](https://prometheus.io).
+Services **SHOULD** support metric delivery to [Prometheus](https://prometheus.io).
 Ingestion can be accomplished in many different ways.

 ### Namespacing